Shareware for research grade CCD Astrometry

 to Minor-Body Astrometry", which includes a huge amount of useful information for both beginners and advanced

-for astrometric observers.
+observers.
 A fine article on "Hunting Asteroids", by Dennis diCicco (who has discovered 100+ minor planets using the "classic" version of Astrometrica in 1995/96), was featured

 in the Spring 1996 issue of "CCD Astronomy".
 Peter Birtwhistle has many useful tips for observers that want to track Near Earth Asteroids